google-marketing-solutions/article-to-video/README.md

                         Path to the article text file.
   --image_dir IMAGE_DIR, -i IMAGE_DIR
                         Path to the directory containing images.
+  --disable_text_overlays
+                        Disables text overlay generation.
+  --burn_in_subtitles   When provided, subtitles will be burned into the content.
   --step {audio,storyboard,video}
                         Run a discrete step in the video generation flow.
   --debug, -d           Enable debug logging.